sbmlteam/sbmlteam.github.io/site/content/documents/faq/_index.md

 [CellML](http://www.cellml.org/) is another format to encode quantitative models, based on [XML](http://www.w3.org/XML) like SBML.
 CellML is being developed by the [Bioengineering Institute](http://www.bioeng.auckland.ac.nz/home/home.php) at the [University of Auckland](http://www.auckland.ac.nz/) and collaborating groups.
 The chief differences between CellML and SBML can be perhaps described in the following ways.
 While a model encoded in SBML is based on the successive, hierachical, declarations of model constituents, a CellML model is built as a network of components.
 A component can contain variables, mathematical expressions, metadata etc. In CellML, the biological information is entirely stored in metadata rather than the language elements.
 In SBML, the language elements were more directly influenced by present-day biochemical network simulation software, and the mathematical expressions are more constrained than what is permitted in CellML's subset of MathML.

 A variety of tools exist to translate between SBML and CellML, though not all SBML constructs can be translated to CellML (like events), and while the math remains, semantic information is lost.
 Conversely, translators from CellML to SBML that do not use the Hierarchical Model Composition package lose the hierarchical information, and result in a 'flat' model.
-Examples of tools providing this service can be found at https://www.ebi.ac.uk/biomodels/tools/converters/, and other tools can be found by searching the [SBML Showcase](/showcase).
+Examples of tools providing this service can be found at https://www.ebi.ac.uk/biomodels/tools/converters/.

 ### Is SBML just an XML format?